 Check out our “How to activate and use face paints correctly” blog post for more info about how to work with your paints properly for best results.

-Finish your Ice Princess design with glitter and lipstick.
+Finish your Ice Princess face paint design with glitter and lipstick.
 If you don’t have a large snowflake stencil, a custom made bling piece would also look wonderful as a centerpiece.